CrunchyData/postgres-operator/testing/kuttl/e2e-other/cluster-migrate/README.md

 * 02: Create data on that cluster
 * 03: Alter the Reclaim policy of the PV so that it will survive deletion of the cluster
 * 04: Delete the original cluster, leaving the PV
-* 05: Create a PGO-managed `postgrescluster` with the remaing PV as the datasource
+* 05: Create a PGO-managed `postgrescluster` with the remaining PV as the datasource
 * 06-07: Wait for the PG pod to be ready and alter the collation (PG 15 only, see above)
 * 08: Alter the PV to the original Reclaim policy
 * 09: Check that the data successfully migrated